-This policy applies to management and staff of the Service.
+This policy applies to children, families, Approvide Provider, Nominated Supervisor, visitors, management and staff of the Service.

 DEFINITIONS

 A companion animal is a dog, cat or other animal prescribed by the regulations and includes pets, working dogs on rural properties, guard dogs, police dogs, and corrective services dog (Companion Animals Act 1998).